hantsy/jakartaee10-sandbox/docs/faces/faces.md

 mvn clean package cargo:run
 ```

-Open a browser and navigate to http://localhost:8080/faces-examples/inputFiles.
+Open a browser and navigate to [http://localhost:8080/faces-examples/inputFiles](http://localhost:8080/faces-examples/inputFiles).

 ![InputFiles](./faces-upload1.png)

-Click the button *Choose Files*, it will open the system file chooser, which has already filter the files by type that set in the `accept` attribute.
+Click the button *Choose Files*, it will open the system file chooser, which has already filtered the files by type that set in the `accept` attribute.

 Choose some files, and press the *Upload Now* button.
 You wil see the following messages in the screen.

 ![InputFiles 2](./faces-upload2.png)

+Get the example project from [https://github.com/hantsy/jakartaee10-sandbox/tree/master/faces](https://github.com/hantsy/jakartaee10-sandbox/tree/master/faces) and explore it yourself.